 Once the installation completes, reboot your system to apply the desktop environment and display manager changes:

 After restarting, you will arrive at the login screen.
-If you selected SDDM, you will see the KDE-themed login interface.
+If you selected SDDM, you should see the KDE-themed login interface.
+If LightDM remained the default, Plasma still appears in the session chooser.

 Before entering your credentials, ensure KDE Plasma is selected as your desktop session: